FlameknightGD/Java-Config-Parser/README.md

   public static void main(String[] args) {
     cp = new ConfigParser("config/settings.cfg", '#'); //Initialize Config Parser

-    cp.put("exampleKey","exampleValue"); //Puts a key and its corresponding value into the ConfigParser object
+    cp.put("exampleKey","exampleValue"); //Puts a key and its value into the ConfigParser object

     cp.write(); //Saves Keys And Values Into Config File cp.read(); //Gets Keys And Values From Config File